singhpri30/code-refactor/README.md

 1. Added *header* tag and deleted *div* tag.
 2. Added *nav* tag for site navigation and deleted *div* tag.

-3.All the nav links should be assocaited with respective section's id.
+3.All the nav links should be assocaited with respective ids.
 1. Added id for section1: "search-engine-optimization"

 4.The figure element along with figure caption wraps image, charts and diagrams and related caption.